Jee-El/reddit-in-valve-games/README.md

 ## A warning

 It's better not to change any other settings in the .json file unless you know what you are doing.
-Currently the script will work, meaning you can use the shortcut or run the command, a maximum of 30 times, sometimes less, this is because sending too many requests to reddit sounds like a bad idea, but yeah you can change the "maximum_requests" value to a higher value if you want to be able to use it more than 30 times.
+Currently the script will work, meaning you can use the shortcut or run the command, a maximum of 30 times a day (since the last time you ran the script for the first time), sometimes less, this is because sending too many requests to reddit sounds like a bad idea, but yeah you can change the "maximum_requests" value to a higher value if you want to be able to use it more than 30 times.

 The good thing is that the top page of reddit's subreddit dadjokes isn't updated often enough for you to use the shortcut many times for a meaningful reason, so you'll just see the same jokes bound to the same keys.